-One key facet of Rachel’s practice is representing health plans, particularly those offering a government-sponsored program, in negotiation, drafting and administration of large contracts, including pharmacy benefit management (PBM), telehealth, and ancillary benefit (e.g., dental, vision, behavioral health) contracts.
-In this capacity, Rachel has represented clients in negotiations and contract disputes with numerous industry-leading national vendors, including all of the major PBMs.
-Read more about Rachel’s PBM experience here.
+One key facet of Rachel’s practice is representing health plans – particularly those offering a government-sponsored program – in negotiation, drafting, and administration of large ancillary services contracts, including pharmacy benefit management, dental, vision, and behavioral health contracts.
+In this capacity, Rachel has represented clients in negotiations and contract disputes with numerous industry-leading national vendors, including all of the major pharmacy benefit managers (PBMs).

 - Provides legal counseling on all aspects of health care and government contracting, including drafting and negotiating contracts, subcontracts, and affiliate agreements.